Danish26-dev/Crosslens/README.md

 - Evidence Logs
 - Witness Statements

-When a witness contradicts an earlier statement, finding the relevant document and page manually often takes too long, causing valuable impeachment opportunities to be lost.
+When a witness contradicts an earlier statement, finding the relevant document and page manually often takes too long — and the impeachment opportunity is lost.

-CrossLens solves this by acting as a persistent courtroom memory system.
+**CrossLens solves this by acting as a persistent courtroom memory system.**

 ---